abner-math/PlaneDetection/README.md

 #### Project structure

-Basically, this project is structured in four main subprojects:
+This project is structured into four main subprojects:
 - CoreLib (contains the main classes such as Point, PointCloud, Plane...)
-- DetectionLib (this is where the plane detection algorithm is implemented, see class PlaneDetector)
+- DetectionLib (this is where the plane detection algorithm is implemented, see the PlaneDetector class)
-- GraphicsLib (OpenGL utilities used by the UI)
+- GraphicsLib (OpenGL utilities used by the GUI)
-- PointCloudEditor (the UI.
-Run it to Load a point cloud, visualize it, detect planes and visualize detected planes, among many other possibilities...)
+- PointCloudEditor (the GUI.
+Run it to Load a point cloud, render it, detect planes, and visualize detected planes, among many other possibilities...)

 ## Evaluating technique performance

-Besides the Graphical Interface and Command Line options, this repository also contains a small cpp file used to calculate metrics (F1 score, recall, precision, etc.) for a given detection.
+Besides the Graphical Interface and Command Line, this repository also contains a small cpp file used to calculate some metrics (F1 score, recall, precision, etc.) for a given detection.
 Please, refer to:

 `compare_plane_detector`